 i.
 Trade and other receivables

 The Group's exposure to credit risk is influenced mainly by the characteristics of each customer.
-The Group's customers are primarily individual clients receiving services, residents occupying accommodation, Federal systems are reviewed regularly to reflect changes in market conditions and the Group's activities.
-The Group, through its training and management standards and procedures, aims to develop a disciplined and constructive control environment in which all employees understand their roles and obligations.
+The Group's customers are primarily individual clients receiving services, residents occupying accommodation, Federal and State Government, and financial institutions.